- Scrolling to About the Community Grants Program

 About the Community Grants Program

-These guidelines provide an overview of our grants process and should be read in conjunction with each grant stream fact sheet that outline specific eligibility criteria.
+These guidelines give an overview of our grants process and should be read with each grant stream fact sheet for specific eligibility criteria.

-The process will be reviewed annually to ensure it aligns with Council and community expectations.
+The process is reviewed annually to ensure it meets Council and community expectations.

 Grant streams